juanfont/headscale/docs/faq.md

 We don't know.
 We don't use reverse proxies with `headscale` ourselves, so we don't have any experience with them.
 We have [community documentation](https://headscale.net/reverse-proxy/) on how to configure various reverse proxies, and a dedicated [Discord channel](https://discord.com/channels/896711691637780480/1070619818346164324) where you can ask for help to the community.

-## Can/Should I use the same machine as both server and client?
+## Can I use headscale and tailscale on the same machine?
 Yes, this is no problem.
 Install Headscale and Tailscale according to the instructions and use `tailscale up --login-server localhost`.